Supporting the Mental Health and Well Being of Our Students During COVID-19

-The COVID 19 pandemic has taken its toll in many ways, including the mental health challenges it has brought for many.
-The impact of physical distancing, stay at home orders, and the high death rates of COVID 19 have ushered in a wave of mental health issues including a rise in depression, anxiety, substance use, and even suicide.1
+The COVID-19 pandemic has taken its toll in many ways, including the mental health challenges it has brought for many.
+The impacts of physical distancing, stay at home orders, and the high death rates of COVID 19 have ushered in a wave of mental health issues including a rise in depression, anxiety, substance use, and even suicide.1

 At Home Learning Resources

 Though Walden students are familiar with distance learning, Walden has developed webinars and articles to enhance the online experience during COVID-19.
 Topics include effective virtual learning practices and routines, how to cope with prolonged periods of being at home, and helpful organizational tips.
 Walden also provides key resources for parents or caretakers who are having to manage more domestic responsibilities as a result of the pandemic.
 From home schooling strategies to engaging learning activities to meal planning, these resources are designed to give Walden students the support they need to thrive at home.

 Resources on Self Care and Financial Health

 Walden has also developed insightful webinars and articles that promote self care and maintaining financial health during the corona virus pandemic.
 For instance, the Walden webinar “Mindfulness as a Path to Resilience” features educator Sally Arnold as she discusses how to integrate the neuroscience based practice of mindfulness into your life.
 And an interview with Dr. Bob Castaneda—program director for Walden’s BS in Accounting, MS in Accounting, and MS in Finance programs—provides students with tips on how to manage finances in times of crisis.
 These resources, plus others on coping with anxiety, implementing good mental health practices, and creating a meaningful life after trauma, aim to extend compassion and guidance to students as they navigate difficult times.